Last updated April 6, 2021.

 - Check the local public health agency.

-- People with extra risks should aim to limit social interactions as much as they can and carefully weigh the benefits of the activities of they choose to participate in.
+- People at high risk of severe disease -- especially if they have not been vaccinated -- should aim to limit social interactions as much as they can and carefully weigh the benefits of the activities they choose to participate in.

 - How many people does the activity involve?